de-soot/knapsack/README.md

 # Knapsack
-Recursive brute-force depth-first search (DFS) algorithm solution to the knapsack problem.
+Recursive depth-first search (DFS) algorithm solution to the knapsack problem.
 Written in C.

 ## Usage